Order by phone:

 We recommend troubleshooting first, if you have problems with speeds, or the technology.
 It could be something fixable, and your provider should have information out there to help you.

 Start with our guide to fixing broadband problems.
-If it’s the speed you’re having a problem with, try using our speed test tool.
+If it’s the speed you’re having an issue with, try using our speed test tool.

 When complaining, make sure you record when you’re contacted and what’s suggested.
 If you aren’t happy with the results, then ask to report your complaint to a senior staff member.
 If they can't help, you should receive a deadlock letter, and you can then complain to the Ombudsmen.
 This should be a last resort, and if this doesn't offer a good solution, you’ll have to accept the result or spend out on legal action.

-Generally, your provider will want to help you out, so your problem should be dealt with before you need to take it to the Ombudsman.
+Generally, your provider will want to help you out, so your concerns should be dealt with before you need to take it to the Ombudsman.